-Second, empathy is considered a good and desirable human behavior.
+Second is the commitment to empathy as a good and desirable human behavior.
 To gain a sense of empathy, you must consider yourself and others not as separate entities, but as one connected entity.
-That is to say, putting yourself in others’ shoes is considered as a praiseworthy act.
+That is to say, putting yourself in others’ shoes is considered a praiseworthy act.

 What are the assumptions here?
 There are two.

 1) You, as a customer, don’t want to make other people in your party wait because of your personal preference.

 2) You, as a person with empathy, know that the waiter will do his best to prepare the drinks as fast as possible, and you don’t want to put undue pressure on him by ordering something different.

 In such a situation, everyone is reading the air.
 Everyone is putting themselves in everyone else’s shoes.
 And no one says a word about it.